AGCoL SyMAP Queries UA

 Go to top

-The single genes tables only have the Gene Info and Annotation columns, with one additional column, as follows.
+The single genes table only has the Gene Info and Annotation columns, with one additional column, as follows.

 NumHits This is the number of hits to the gene in the ENTIRE databases, except for SELF synteny.